juliacamacho/nofall/README.md

 NoFall is the all-in-one solution for remote caregiving for the elderly, with smart ambient activity monitoring, proactive risk assessments, fall detection, and mobile alerts.
-(169)

 # About the project

-*Be sure to write what inspired you, what you learned, how you built your project, and the challenges you faced.
-Format your story in [Markdown](https://www.markdownguide.org/cheat-sheet/).*

 ## Inspiration